SFU-CMPT-201/lecture-notes/08-synchronization.md

 ## Lock Usage

 * Atomicity
-    * Using a lock on a critical section makes all operations within the critical section *atomic*, i.e., all operations would run as if they were a single operation.
+    * Using a lock on a section of code makes all operations within the section *atomic*, i.e., all operations would run as if they were a single operation.
 Going back to the previous data race example, if we used a lock for updating `cnt`, all sub-operations (reading from memory, updating `cnt`, and writing back to memory) would run without getting any interference